A black and white greyhound on a lead being handled by two students, who are only visible to waist height

 With pet ownership levels in the UK rising in recent years, there’s increased demand for services such as professional trainers and behaviourists.

-Our industry-focused course prepares you for employment in a range of companion animal roles.
+Our course focuses on animal behaviour, training and welfare, preparing you for employment in a range of companion animal roles.

-You’ll be taught by specialist staff, and benefit from campus facilities including dedicated canine and equine centres, a small animal unit and a working farm.
+You’ll be taught by specialist staff, and benefit from extensive specialist campus facilities.
 Throughout your course, there’s the chance to join ‘behind the scenes’ trips and other experiences.

 Course options